feature-hub/feature-hub/docs/guides/writing-a-feature-service.md

 ## `id`

 It is recommended to use namespaces for the Feature Service ID to avoid naming conflicts, e.g. `'acme:my-feature-service'`.
-This ID is used to look up the config for a Feature Service.
-Furthermore, it is used as a consumer ID for [binding the required Feature Services][feature-service-binder] to the dependent Feature Service.
+This ID is used as a consumer ID for [binding the required Feature Services][feature-service-binder] to the dependent Feature Service.

 ## `dependencies`